What are the best hiking trails in Arizona?

 Today, the route is well-maintained and clearly defined for the enjoyment of visitors of all abilities.
 Hikers may admire ancient paintings etched into the surrounding rock by Native Americans who lived in the region hundreds of years ago.

 Remember that this is a tough trek with a long, steep ascent back to the top.
-If you're searching for beginner’s hikes at the Grand Canyon, consider Shosone Point Trail on the southern rim or Cape Royal Trail on the northern rim.
+If you're searching for beginner’s hikes at the Grand Canyon, consider Shoshone Point Trail on the southern rim or Cape Royal Trail on the northern rim.

 Difficulty rating: Expert.